 Boris L. Bentsianov MD

-The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for care of voice and swallowing pathology.
-The practice is primarily located at the LICH offices at 134 Atlantic Ave, where we have access to a full complement of in office procedures including videostroboscopy, laryngeal EMG and EMG guided injection, Endoscopic swallow evaluation, as well as percutaneous medialization thyroplasty and awake in office laryngeal biopsy techniques.
-The practice has expanded over the last decade to meet the growing demand for high quality voice and larynx care throughout the community and borough with referral for tertiary care from a catchment area including Brooklyn, Queens and Staten Island.
-The division also includes a Monday morning laryngology clinic in collaboration with the residency program, in which resident physicians and their patients also benefit from the full complement of laryngologic instruments and procedures.
-The clinic allows all patients access to the highest level of laryngologic care in the private setting and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.
+The Division of Laryngology has been providing our patients with the latest and most advanced diagnostic and therapeutic modalities for the care of voice and swallowing pathology.
+Office procedures include videostroboscopy, laryngeal EMG and EMG guided injection, endoscopic swallowing evaluation, as well as percutaneous medialization thyroplasty and awake, in- office, laryngeal biopsy techniques.
+The practice has expanded over the last decade to meet the growing demand for high quality voice and laryngeal care throughout the community and borough with referral for tertiary care from a catchment area including Brooklyn, Queens and Staten Island.
+The division also includes a laryngology clinic in collaboration with the residency program, in which resident physicians, and their patients, also benefit from the full complement of laryngologic instruments and procedures.
+The clinic allows all patients access to the highest level of laryngologic care in the private setting, and allows the residents an exciting opportunity to learn and contribute in a hands on fashion.

-The division is further enhanced by its affiliation with the Brooklyn VA hospital were we have a full Tuesday AM operating room session and Tuesday PM clinic hours for laryngologic patients, served jointly by the otolaryngology and Speech and language departments.
+The division is further enhanced by its affiliation with the Brooklyn VA Hospital where we have a full operating room session and clinic hours specifically dedicated to the needs of laryngologic patients.
+This clinic is served jointly by the otolaryngology and Speech and language departments.
 This collaborative evaluation of the patient allows for optimal team based care for the VA patients and allows the residents insight into the voice evaluation and therapy aspects within the subspecialty.
 The division is also active within the grand rounds curriculum for resident education and continuing medical education for our faculty, as well as the resident basic science course.

-The division has also become more active in the operating room setting with higher case volume over each of the last several years including new microlaryngologic instruments to facilitate microsurgical vocal cord surgery and a new laser technologyallowing us to expand our endoscopic options with improved precision and reliability allowing us to perform less invasive procedures with shorter recovery times and improved results.
+The Division has also become more active in the operating room setting with higher case volume over each of the last several years, including new microlaryngologic instruments to facilitate microsurgical vocal cord surgery and a new laser technology allowing us to expand our endoscopic options.
+This improved precision and reliability allows us to perform less invasive procedures with shorter recovery times and improved results.

 As always, our goal is continued growth, and to expand our current scope of care providing the highest level of laryngologic care to our patients and our community.